-There are two separate HLGTs that relate to diabetes: HLGT Glucose metabolism disorders (incl diabetes mellitus), with HLTs for diabetes mellitus and both hypo- and hyperglycemic conditions; and HLGT Diabetic complications, which subdivides the complications of the disease anatomically.
-These two HLGTs are multi-axial and are also linked to SOC Metabolism and nutrition disorders.

-Pancreatic endocrine disorders are linked primarily to SOC Endocrine disorders, whereas pancreatic exocrine disorders are linked primarily to SOC Gastrointestinal disorders.
-If the term does not distinguish between endocrine and exocrine, then the primary link defaults to SOC Gastrointestinal disorders (e.g., PT Pancreatic disorder).
+- There are two separate HLGTs that relate to diabetes: HLGT Glucose metabolism disorders (incl diabetes mellitus), with HLTs for diabetes mellitus and both hypo- and hyperglycemic conditions; and HLGT Diabetic complications, which subdivides the complications of the disease anatomically.
+These two HLGTs are multi-axial and are primarily linked to SOC Metabolism and nutrition disorders and secondarily to SOC Endocrine disorders. - Pancreatic endocrine disorders are linked primarily to SOC Endocrine disorders, whereas pancreatic exocrine disorders are linked primarily to SOC Gastrointestinal disorders.
+If the term does not distinguish between endocrine and exocrine, then the primary link defaults to SOC Gastrointestinal disorders.